 A student may drop a course before the start of the third week of the semester.
 Dropping a course within this time frame does not show up on a student's transcript.
 A student who communicates their intent to withdraw from a course after the drop deadline will receive a "W" on his or her transcript.
 Students cannot withdraw after 30% of the course is complete.
-If a student chooses to withdraw after 30% of the course is complete, an "F" will appear for that course on the student's transcript.
+If a student chooses to withdraw after 30% of the course is complete.
+If a student's transcript.
 The petition to drop or withdraw from a course must be made in writing to the Registrar's Office (registrar@bethanygu.edu).